-Mississippi Pot Roast is going to be your new favorite crockpot meal!
-Add some beef, seasoning packets, a little butter, and some pepperoncini peppers in the slow cooker, and let it do all the work!
-You’ll be rewarded with fall-apart-tender meat in a luxurious gravy.
+Mississippi Pot Roast will be your new favorite crockpot meal!
+Just add beef, seasoning packets, butter, and pepperoncini peppers to the slow cooker.
+Let it cook, and you’ll get tender meat in a rich gravy.

 What Is Mississippi Pot Roast?